 CSV

-CSV files (comma-separated values) are usually used to exchange tabular data between systems using plain text.
+CSV files (comma-separated values) usually exchange tabular data between systems using plain text.
 CSV is a row-based file format, which means that each row of the file is a row in the table.
 Essentially, CSV contains a header row that contains column names for the data, otherwise, files are considered partially structured.
 CSV files may not initially contain hierarchical or relational data.
 Data connections are usually established using multiple CSV files.
 Foreign keys are stored in columns of one or more files, but connections between these files are not expressed by the format itself.
 In addition, the CSV format is not fully standardized, and files may use separators other than commas, such as tabs or spaces.

 One of the other properties of CSV files is that they are only splittable when it is a raw, uncompressed file or when splittable compression format is used such as bzip2 or lzo (note: lzo needs to be indexed to be splittable).